How To Fertilize Perennial Plants

 Perennials plants are those that come back year after year in the landscape or garden, bringing joy to all who plant and watch them grow.
 Perennials are most often planted outdoors in prepared beds or containers (container gardens).

 Investing in perennials is an investment in tomorrow.
 Provided they are planted in the right location, and with proper care and fertilization, perennials will spread as they grow from year to year.
 They will increase in size and in the number of blooms produced each season.
-In a few short years, you will be rewarded with an array of plants ranging from one end of the colour spectrum to the other.
+In a few short years, you will be rewarded with an array of plants ranging from one end of the color spectrum to the other.

 Why Fertilize Perennial Plants?